 Only time will tell if other states follow New Jersey’s lead, or if New Jersey will face a corporate exodus as a result of their progressive legislation.
 Some legal experts have proposed changes to federal law, requiring universal severance pay and a “temporary termination” status modeled on Canadian law.
 The temporary termination provision would exempt employers from the severance pay obligation if layoffs are a short-lived response to economic fluctuation (like a pandemic).
 If those companies were unable to rehire laid-off employees after the economic fluctuation, they would be required to pay a severance.
 It is an interesting proposal that could change the state of severance pay significantly if it becomes law.

-Tips for Negotiating Severance
+Tips for Negotiating the Largest Severance Package Possible

 If you are in the market for a new job or about to accept an offer, a severance package and exit strategy may be the last thing on your mind.
 However, it is wise to negotiate a severance package long before ending a relationship with your employer.
 You likely have more bargaining power when accepting a job (as opposed to waiting until things turn sour or the company nears bankruptcy).